Postgraduate research study

-CVSSP is a destination of choice for postgraduate talent and it is part of the Department of Electrical and Electronic Engineering which is ranked 6th in the UK for electrical and electronic engineering in the Guardian University Guide 2021.
+CVSSP is a destination of choice for postgraduate talent and it is part of the Department of Electrical and Electronic Engineering.

 - Individual research training to develop in- depth research experience and specific skills tailored for the individual and their personal career development plan

 - Opportunities for engagement with non-academic industry and user partners throughout the research programme incl. project design, training in industrial practice and industrial secondments.
 The learning objective is to ensure that all PhD researchers gain a cross-disciplinary understanding of both the fundamental science and real-world application of multi-sensory machine perception.

 We have a thriving community of over 90 postgraduate research students conducting research across a broad range of areas.
 Our research cohorts are internationally diverse with students from all over the world, studying on a full or part-time basis.
 You can view our research or contact the relevant academic with an informal enquiry.

 Postgraduate research courses start in October, January, April and July and run for 48 months full time.
 Offers may be conditional of applicants achieving the minimum requirements for IELTS and having satisfactory academic qualifications.
 Contact our team (firstname.lastname@example.org) if you have an enquiry.

 Our Centre for Doctoral Training in Audio-Visual Machine Perception offers an enhanced doctoral training programme to address industry demand for individuals with cross-disciplinary scientific expertise in AI and machine perception, working in teams with integrated professional skills in software, project management, innovation and understanding of ethics and regulation of AI and data science research.